robmasocco/AOS-TAG/ideas.md

 - Remove the tag bitmask.
 - Remove the BST dictionary.

 Each of the aforementioned steps must at least be attempted, in order to remove as many resources as possible.
-If at the end some failed, an error code should be returned.
+If at the end some failed, we should only report it in the kernel log since no error code can be returned.

 # OPERATIONS DETAILS